NDLANO/api-documentation/ReadMe.md

 ### Dependencies

-All dependencies are defined in `package.json` and are managed with npm.
-To initially install all dependencies and when the list dependency has changed, run `npm install`.
+All dependencies are defined in `package.json` and are managed with yarn.
+To initially install all dependencies and when the list dependency has changed, run `yarn`.

 ```
-$ npm install
+$ yarn
 ```

 ### Start development server